 The common theme of daily life on Ibo Island is creative cultural expression.
 A way of life made beautiful by the people.
 This community, with roots reaching deep into the world, have created a way of life unique to Ibo.
 A way of life that captures the imagination of our guests.
 Most of the locals on Ibo are of Muslim faith, thanks to the strong Arab influences weaving through Mozambique’s history.
 In addition, islanders still respect and practice old Mozambique tribal customs and religions.

 You will see the brightly coloured capulana, the traditional cloth that Mozambican women wear as wrap-around skirts, wherever you go.
 It is a tradition on Ibo Island that the women do not buy their own capulanas but that rather the men choose and purchase the cloths for their women.
 If a woman owns many capulanas it is a symbol of affluence and status.

-No one drives cars on Ibo Island because they are too busy walking, cycling, sailing or loving various water sports including kayaking, boating and dhow trips.
+There are very few cars on Ibo Island because people are too busy walking, cycling, sailing or loving various water sports including kayaking, boating and dhow sailing trips.
 There are a few motorbikes and bicycles around but the best way to meet people is on foot.
 See them chatting to each other in the street or on their verandas, riding their scooters, fetching water from well points and buying fresh produce.
-When on Ibo, do as the locals do – switch off!
+When on Ibo, do as many of the locals do – switch off!